 Never change the plan.

-very first time I ever performed oral pleasure, so of course I wasn’t expecting it to
+the very first time had I ever performed oral pleasure, so of course, I wasn’t

 She is going to get rid of me, I thought.
 I am a terrible lover